Skip to main content

 Then a Family Nurse Practitioner (FNP) program—such as Chamberlain University’s Master of Science in Nursing Family Nurse Practitioner (MSN-FNP) Specialty Track—may be the right choice for you.
 An FNP is an advanced practice registered nurse (APRN) who focuses on comprehensive healthcare for families and family members across all ages, body systems and diseases.

-Here are six reasons to consider furthering your education and expanding your nursing practice with an FNP program:
+But, why become a family nurse practitioner?
+Here are six reasons to consider furthering your education and expanding your nursing practice with an FNP program.

 1. Be prepared for a wide variety of potential roles and settings.